karolliszniewski/CSSGridGenerator/README.md

 - Updated:  The updated "updateColumnsAndRows" function triggers the "createHtmlCode" and "createCssCode" methods which make changes to the page structure.
 Additionally, the "highlightAll" function is triggered to recolorize the text.
 - Updated: The mouseup event has been updated to trigger the "createHtmlCode" and "createCssCode" methods, enabling the dynamic creation of code when the user selects an area on the GridGenerator.

+changelog 1.4
+- Fix: I have identified a bug in the grid generator.
+When a user selects an area and subsequently attempts to modify the number of rows, columns, or gaps, the generator crashes.
+This issue arises due to the lack of testing in this specific sequence of actions.
+To address this, I have implemented a solution: now, the generator will clear all data upon each update.
+Consequently, users will need to follow the same sequence of actions as when the tool was initially created.
+This modification prevents the occurrence of the peculiar error.